Fedder type criteria for quasi-$F$-splitting I: Abstract

 \section{Abstract}

 Yobuko recently introduced the notion of quasi-$F$-splitting and quasi-$F$-split heights, which generalize and quantify the notion of Frobenius-splitting, and proved that quasi-$F$-split heights coincide with Artin-Mazur heights for Calabi-Yau varieties.
-In this paper, we prove Fedder type criteria of quasi-$F$-splittings of complete intersections, and in particular obtain an easy formula to compute Artin-Mazur heights of Calabi-Yau hypersurfaces.
-Moreover, as applications, we give explicit examples of quartic K3 surfaces over $\mathbb{F}_{3}$ realizing all the possible Artin-Mazur heights, we provide explicit computations of quasi-$F$-split heights for all the rational double points and bielliptic surfaces, and introduce interesting phenomena concerned with inversion of adjunction, fiber products, Fano varieties, and general fibers of fibrations.
+In this paper, we prove Fedder type criteria for quasi-$F$-splittings of complete intersections, and in particular, obtain a simple formula to compute Artin-Mazur heights of Calabi-Yau hypersurfaces.
+As one of its applications, we prove that there exist Calabi-Yau varieties of arbitrarily high Artin-Mazur height over $\F_2$.
+We also give explicit defining equations of quartic K3 surfaces over $\mathbb{F}_{3}$ realizing all the possible Artin-Mazur heights.